atick-faisal/label-studio/docs/source/tutorials/mmdetection-3.md

     </View>
     ```

-In this example, you can combine multiple labels into one Label Studio annotation the.
-For example, Label Studio `Vehicle` maps to MMDetection "airplane" and "car".
+In this example, you can combine multiple labels into one Annotation Hub annotation the.
+For example, Annotation Hub `Vehicle` maps to MMDetection "airplane" and "car".

 ## Run without Docker

 **It's highly recommended to use Docker, it is the best way to avoid many common issues.**

-1. Clone the Label Studio ML Backend repository in your directory of choice:
+1. Clone the Annotation Hub ML Backend repository in your directory of choice:

 ```
 git clone https://github.com/HumanSignal/label-studio-ml-backend